 BuzzFeed's content is often called clickbaity.
 Like “OMG 20 most cutest dogs you can’t resist”.

 There for it drives tons of clicks on, Buzzfeed’s//Tasty’s website, but click alone don’t generate money for Buzzfeed//Tasty.
-They however do use the unique visitors per month and other metrics to get sponsors on board in the this thing called "native advertising".
+They, however, do use the unique visitors per month and other metrics to get sponsors on board in this thing called "native advertising".
 Which is advertising that one can think of as product placement.